-Property reference 30707197.
+Property reference 31493241.
 The information displayed about this property comprises a property advertisement.
-OnTheMarket.com makes no warranty as to the accuracy or completeness of the advertisement or any linked or associated information, and OnTheMarket.com has no control over the content.
+OnTheMarket.com makes no warranty as to the accuracy or completeness of the advertisement or any linked or associated information, and OnTheMarket.com has no control over the content provided by the agent or developer.
 This property advertisement does not constitute property particulars.
-The information is provided and maintained by Brookes Bliss - Hereford.
-Please contact the property advertiser directly to obtain any information which may be available under the terms of The Energy Performance of Buildings (Certificates and Inspections) (England and Wales) Regulations 2007 or the Home Report if in relation to a residential property in Scotland.
+The information is provided and maintained by Stags - Bideford.

 OnTheMarket may have applied supplementary data to this property listing, including:

 Broadband speed is measured in megabits per second, with the number returned showing how fast the connection is.
 Each reading is based on the highest predicted speed of any major broadband network for services that deliver the download speeds.
 The following are the different readings that we may display: